 Dishoom Manchester, 32 Bridge St, Manchester , M3 3BT – Visit Now

-It is safe to say that Dishoom was one of the most highly-anticipated migrations to Manchester of this past year.
+Review by Kate Tighe: It is safe to say that Dishoom was one of the most highly-anticipated migrations to Manchester in recent years.
 After success in London and gargantuan queues every night of the week, it was clear that our city was hungry for a taste of the old Irani cafés of Bombay.

 Once the excitement had died down, we pop over to Dishoom Manchester – housed deep in the bowels of the Masonic Hall on Bridge Street.